Welcome to our Forest School

 TERM 6 / Year 2 on Thursday afternoons.
 Year 5 on Friday afternoons.

 For health & safety it is important we have extra parent help during these sessions.
-If you are able to help please contact the School Office as we require all parent helpers for Forest School to hold a current DBS certificate valid for Newick CE Primary School.
+If you are able to assist please contact the School Office as we require all parent helpers for Forest School to hold a current DBS certificate valid for Newick CE Primary School.

 What is Forest School?